Pure Bathing Culture: Career

 In 2017, the band toured opening for Death Cab For Cutie and The Shins and began work on their third album with producer Tucker Martine.

 On April 26, 2019, the band released Night Pass on the new indie record label, Infinite Companion.
 Produced by Tucker Martine, recorded at Flora Recording and Playback in their hometown, Portland, Oregon, Night Pass is a record about perseverance and the lasting strength of love.
-Pitchfork (website) summated the experiences as follows, "Pure Bathing Culture juxtapose the highs with the lows, packaging distress as euphoria.
-The album does its most interesting work on songs like “Moonrise” and “Thin Growing Thing,” where Versprille wails, “Do you want to take it higher?,” as if in homage to Steve Winwood's 1986 hit “Higher Love.”
+Pitchfork said, "Pure Bathing Culture juxtapose the highs with the lows, packaging distress as euphoria.
+The album does its most interesting work on songs like 'Moonrise' and 'Thin Growing Thing,' where Versprille wails, 'Do you want to take it higher?,' as if in homage to Steve Winwood's 1986 hit 'Higher Love.'
 At its best, Night Pass flaunts the sounds that might have embarrassed you in your dad's station wagon: the noodly electrified riffs of Fleetwood Mac's Tango in the Night or the earnest soulfulness of Peter Gabriel's So."
-The band toured with Lucius and American Football (band) in support of the record later that year.
+The band toured with Lucius and American Football in support of the record later that year.

-On July 3, 2020 the band released the Carrido, an EP created in honor of Richard Swift.
+On July 3, 2020, the band released the Carrido, an EP created in honor of Richard Swift.

 "Dream the Dare" from the band's album Moon Tides was featured on the NBA2K21 Current Generation Soundtrack.

+In 2023, the band self-released their fifth album Chalice.
+In February 2024, they launched a West Coast tour, including stops in Seattle, Portland, San Francisco, Los Angeles, and San Diego.
+The shows were opened by Meernaa.